Sir Thomas Boteler Church of England High School: The life of Sir Thomas Boteler

 Thomas Boteler was born at Bewsey Old Hall in 1461.
 In 1463, his father Sir John FitzJohn le Boteler was murdered and Thomas's elder brother, William, inherited the estates.
-William died at the age of 22, fighting in the Lancastrian ranks at the Battle of Tewkesbury in 1471 and Thomas inherited the estates.
+William died at the age of 22, fighting in the Lancastrian ranks at the Battle of Tewkesbury in 1471, at which time Thomas inherited the estates.

-In November 1480 Thomas married Margaret, daughter of Sir John Delves of Doddington, who also fell at Tewksbury.
+In November 1480 Thomas married Margaret, daughter of Sir John Delves of Doddington, who also fell at Tewkesbury.

-Thomas, by his marriage, was related to Margaret, Countess of Richmond and when Henry of Richmond, Lady Margaret's son, landed at Milford Haven to regain the Crown of England for the Lancastrians, Thoms was part of the troops who marched south to help in the overthrow of Richard III at the battle of Bosworth Field in 1485.
+Thomas, by his marriage, was related to Margaret, Countess of Richmond and when Henry of Richmond, Lady Margaret's son, landed at Milford Haven to regain the Crown of England for the Lancastrians, Thomas was part of the troops who marched south to help in the overthrow of Richard III at the battle of Bosworth Field in 1485.
 Thomas was either knighted on the battlefield or at the coronation of the new King, Henry VII.